 Geert Lovink, founding director of the Institute of Network Cultures, is a Dutch-Australian media theorist and critic.
 He holds a PhD from the University of Melbourne and in 2003 was at the Centre for Critical and Cultural Studies, University of Queensland.
 In 2004 Lovink was appointed as Research Professor at the Hogeschool van Amsterdam and Associate Professor at University of Amsterdam.
 He is the founder of Internet projects such as nettime and fibreculture.
 In 2005-06 he was a fellow at the Wissenschaftskolleg Berlin Institute for Advanced Study where he finished his third volume on critical Internet culture, Zero Comments (2007).
 Since then he published the book Networks Without a Cause (2012), which has been translated into German and Italian.
 Other books titles by Geert Lovink are The Art of Free Cooperation (2007), The Principle of Notworking (2005), and My First Recession (2003).
 Email: geert[at]xs4all[dot]nl.
 Geert's weblog: www.networkcultures.org/geert

 Miriam Rasch started working as a publication manager at the Institute of Network Cultures in June 2012.
 She holds a masters degree in Literary Studies (2002) and Philosophy (2005).
 Since graduating she worked as a (web)editor and from 2008 on as a programmer for the public lectures department at Utrecht University, Studium Generale, organizing events and taking care of digital broadcasts and online representation.
 Next to that she worked as a lecturer for Liberal Arts and Sciences, and will be teaching philosophy and media theory at the Media, Information and Communication department.
-She writes book reviews and guest posts for different websites; her personal blog can be found on miriamrasch.nl.
+She writes book reviews and guest posts for different websites and magazines; her personal blog can be found on miriamrasch.nl.
 Email: miriam[at]networkcultures[dot]org.

 Research fellows at INC